munificent/journal/_posts/2008-12-28-fixing-ambiguities-in-yacc.md

 letting the cascade loop back on itself predictably.

 Interestingly, you'll note that nothing specific needs to be done in the action step for parentheses.
-It's effect is handled totally by the parser and simply affects the shape of the AST generated.
+Its effect is handled totally by the parser and simply affects the shape of the AST generated.

 ## Conclusion